tomwieck/lm-code-advanced-ts-exercise/README.md

 👉 While converting, you'll have noticed that there are a couple of client features which haven't been implemented - including the ability to add new users.

 👉 Implement the `Add Users` functionality.
 This will require adding a new endpoint to the server.
 Look in `setup_routes.ts` and see how the "Send Server Message" is implemented.
 You can use this as a basis for a new route which allows you to add a new user by sending the data along in the `body`.
+You'll notice too that the `send_message_to_server` function on the client has to specify certain headers and HTTP types to pass a `body` along.

 💡 Currently the server generates a new array of users every time it is asked for one - can you get it to hold onto a specific array and alter it if a new user is added?
 (You don't need a database or file persistence for this - in-memory persistence is fine.)